MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 For details about troubleshooting authentication issues with your bot, see [troubleshooting][TroubleshootingAuth] Bot Framework authentication.

-## How to test network connectivity between bots and a channel?
+## How do I test network connectivity between bots and a channel?

 ### Test connection from bot to channel